WebAssembly/spec/proposals/Exceptions.md

 catch block.
 This allows the catch block to clean up state before the exception is passed back to the next enclosing try block.

-The _rethrow_ instruction gets a _catch index_ argument.
-It is to disambiguate which caught exception is to be rethrown, when inside nested catch blocks (of corresponding nested try blocks).
+Associated with the _rethrow_ instruction is a _label_.
+The label is used to disambiguate which exception is to be rethrown, when inside nested catch blocks.

+The label is the relative block depth to the corresponding try block for which the catching block appears.

 For example consider the following example: